Top 10 Must-Visit Places in Hanoi for First-Time Travelers

 5. Train Street

-in Hanoi, surrounded by temples, cafes, and luxurious residences.
-Great for
+Hanoi, surrounded by temples, cafes, and luxurious residences.
+Great for sunset

 Built in 1911 in